golemhq/golem/docs/source/golem-actions.md

 ##### assert_contains(element, value)

+DEPRECATED.
 Assert that the element contains the value

 ##### assert_equals(actual, expected)

+DEPRECATED.
 Assert that the actual value equals the expected value

 ##### assert_false(condition)

+DEPRECATED.
 Assert that the condition is false

 ##### assert_true(condition)

+DEPRECATED.
 Assert that the condition is true

 ##### debug()

+DEPRECATED, use interactive_mode instead.

 Starts an interactive console at this point of the test.
+The test should be run with the '-i' flag, otherwise this action will be ignored.
+See [Interactive Mode](Interactive-mode.html) for more details.

+##### error(message='')

+Mark the test as error and stop

+#### fail(message='')

+Mark the test as failure and stop

+##### get_search_timeout()

+Get search timeout.

+##### interactive_mode()

-The test should be run with the '-i' flag, otherwise it will be ignored.
+Starts an interactive console at this point of the test.
+The test should be run with the '-i' flag, otherwise this action will be ignored.
 See [Interactive Mode](Interactive-mode.html) for more details.

 ##### random(args)